 After a mastectomy, some women choose to have cosmetic surgery to remake their breast.
 This type of surgery is called breast reconstruction.

-During breast reconstruction therapy using natural tissue, the breast is reshaped using muscle, skin, and fat from another part of your body.
+During breast reconstruction that uses natural tissue, the breast is reshaped using muscle, skin, or fat from another part of your body.

 This surgery can be performed at the same time as mastectomy or later.

-If you are having breast reconstruction at the same time as your mastectomy, your surgeon may do a skin sparing mastectomy.
-This means only the area around your nipple and areola is removed, and more skin is left to make reconstruction easier.
+If you are having breast reconstruction at the same time as mastectomy, the surgeon may do a skin- or nipple-sparing mastectomy.
+With skin-sparing mastectomy, only the area around your nipple and areola is removed.
+With nipple-sparing mastectomy, all of the skin, nipple, and areola are kept.
+In either case, skin is left to make reconstruction easier.

-If you will have breast reconstruction later, your surgeon will remove enough skin over your breast to be able to close the skin flaps.
+If you will have breast reconstruction later, the surgeon will remove just enough skin over your breast to be able to close the skin flaps.